Diamondbacks vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has five doubles, seven home runs, 21 walks and 19 RBI (32 total hits).
-He has swiped four bases.
+- Andrew McCutchen has 35 hits with five doubles, seven home runs, 22 walks and 19 RBI.
+He's also stolen four bases.

-- McCutchen takes a three-game streak with at least one hit into this matchup.
-In his last five games he is hitting .350 with a home run, two walks and three RBI.
+- McCutchen takes a four-game streak with at least one hit into this matchup.
+In his last five games he is hitting .333 with two walks and an RBI.

 McCutchen Recent Games